Loading…

 One specific thing the mythology arc does well: it circles back to the tournament arc's open questions.
 Characters who appeared briefly in the competition and seemed to have simple motivations turn out to be connected to the larger conflict in ways that weren't visible at the time.
 The series planted its later revelations in the early chapters.
 Re-reading the tournament arc after the mythology arc makes this visible; the foreshadowing is genuinely embedded rather than retroactively invented.

-God of High School is a 13-year serialization that finished in an era when most comparable manhwa are still ongoing.
+God of High School is an 11-year serialization (2011-2022) that finished in an era when most comparable manhwa are still ongoing.
 The series has an ending that addresses what it set up.
 The mythology arc resolves.
 Jin Mori's arc concludes.

 This matters for deciding when to read it.
 Catching up to 569 chapters of an ongoing series involves eventual uncertainty about what the ending will be.
 God of High School removes that variable: you can read the full story, see the conclusion, and evaluate the series as a complete work.